The closest island to Oslo, Hovedøya has a ton of interest in such a small space.

 Even with the high number of kids running about being kids (you know, REALLY annoying), it was a very peaceful place to stroll around and let your mind wander.

-Nature on Hovedøya
+Nature trails on Hovedøya

 The rest of the island is split between open spaces and two nature reserves.
 The surprisingly dense forest is home to all sorts of trees, flowers and wildlife.
-Sadly this also includes a vast array of bees and wasps – be warned!
+Sadly this also includes a vast array of bees and wasps.
+Be warned!

 Exploring the forest, I came across two old buildings, which turned out to be former military installations.
 My eyebrows were raised when I first realised this, after all the island was so peaceful and a few moments ago I was wandering around the ruins of a monastery!

 But when you think about it, it makes perfect sense.
-The Akershus Fortress, a medieval castle built to defend Olso, is very close to Hovedøya.
+Akershus Fortress, a medieval castle built to defend Olso, is very close to Hovedøya.

 The island hosted two cannon batteries and was used as an arsenal for the fortress, storing such naughty things as gunpowder.